Short Mountain Distillery

 Tucked away in the mountains east of Nashville, Short Mountain Distillery is a Tennessee treasure waiting to be discovered.
 Situated on a 400-acre working farm, it offers a serene escape from the hustle and bustle, inviting visitors to immerse themselves in history, spirits, and the stunning Tennessee landscape.
 Among the first distilleries established in the modern craft revival, the Short Mountain farm's roots trace back to the era of Al Capone, when its land was used for moonshine production.
 The distillery's grounds boast a wealth of stories and attractions, including a walking trail, disc golf course, and a restaurant, ensuring a delightful and family-friendly day in the countryside.
 Tours are rich with stories, process, and interaction between guests and staff.

-Take a Whiskey Flight to Short Mountain Distillery
+Take a Whisky Flight to Short Mountain Distillery

 Map to Distillery